ryanbendel/sass-maps-to-json/README.md

 ```
 ### Fractal Usage

 The drive for this script was to create as much of a "live" styleguide as possible, and we use [Fractal][fractal-url] to generate a static site in our build process from our up to date sass files.
 Fractal uses `handlebars.js` as a template engine.

 I have included an example in the `fractal_examples` directory of this project which should help get you up and running.
 The file will output a section with named title for each group containing the colour name, and hex value

 ## Changelog
+ **v1.1.0 - 08-Aug-2018**
+ - Updated output.
+Swatch now outputs `name` and `groupcollated` as well as the hex value

+ **v1.0.1 - 07-Aug-2018**
+ - Docs update

  **v1.0.0 - 06-Aug-2018**
  - initial release